 Entering the house, a spacious porch welcomes you with an area to stow belongings, walking boots and binoculars so you can grab and go each time you embark on a new adventure.
 The ground floor bathroom leads off the entrance hallway, with a bath with handheld shower, W.C, basin and heated towel rail.

 Moving into the heart of the home, the dramatic open-plan living, dining and kitchen space reveals itself at Mor Aoibhneas.
-With impressive double-height ceilings and floor-to-roof windows at either gable end, the space is filled with light and frames wonderfully rugged views out towards Mull's wilderness headland, the Ardmeanach peninsula.
+With impressive double-height ceilings and floor-to-roof windows at either gable end, the space is filled with light and frames wonderful views out towards Mull's wilderness headland, the Ardmeanach peninsula.
 The area is split-level, with steps between the dining area and kitchen.

 Taking centre stage, the kitchen is spacious and high-spec with a central island, electric oven, induction hob, and full-size fridge freezer.
 Kitted out with excellent quality cookware, from a hand blender for hearty homemade soups served with freshly baked bread to a convenient wine rack and wood burner to add ambiance at dinner each evening, this is a space the chefs of the party will feel at home in, while still socialising as you make yourselves at home on the plush sofas across the room.
 Set in an elegantly recessed area, mealtimes assume a sense of grandeur as you descend the steps and take your seats for dinner at this cosy lower level.